wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-The plan is to continue working on the current features and make then very easy to use before move to other features, there are still basic things that are not there like: changing the tunning for the track, putting a capo on the guitar arm, change play speed, change play volume...
+The plan is to continue working on the current features and make then very easy to use before move to other features, there are still basic things that are not there like: changing the tuning for the track, putting a capo on the guitar arm, change play speed, change play volume...

 If you have any feedback on system please report using the Feedback button on the website,